mozman/ezdxf/docs/source/options.rst

 .. important::

-    Most options are only read at startup (support dirs, paths to executables), changing these values has no effect at runtime.
-To change options, you must create a configuration file, see section :ref:`config_files`.
+    Most options are only read at startup (support folders, paths to executables), changing these values has no effect at runtime.
+To change these options, you must create a configuration file, see section :ref:`config_files`.

 The :attr:`options` object uses the Standard Python class :class:`ConfigParser`